World War, 1939-1945--Women

 Identifier: Mss.
 Acc.
 2011.490

-Scope and Contents Approximately eighty letters, 1944-1945, received by George S. Hochberg, of East Orange, New Jersey, primarily during his officer training in the Marine Corps at Parris Island, South Carolina and Camp Lejeune, North Carolina.
+Scope and Contents Approximately eighty letters, written from 1944 to 1945, received by George S. Hochberg, of East Orange, New Jersey, primarily during his officer training in the Marine Corps at Parris Island, South Carolina and Camp Lejeune, North Carolina.
 Before joining the Marine Corps, Hochberg was a student at Yale College in New Haven, Connecticut.
-This collection includes letters from George Hochberg's parents, Rose and Benjamin Hochberg, in New Jersey and brother Jerry in the Pacific, as well as letters from other...
+This collection includes letters from George Hochberg's parents, Rose and Benjamin Hochberg, in New Jersey and brother Jerry in the Pacific, as well as...

 Identifier: Mss.
 Acc.
 2011.432 and 2012.054